boris-jenicek/ng-vibe/libs/drawer/README.md

 - Flexible positioning options (left, right, top, bottom) for drawer display.
 - Seamless integration with Angular 17+ applications.
 - Customization options to suit various needs.
-- Ability to control the drawer from within the child component via `DrawerRemoteControl`.
+- Ability to control and manage the drawer directly from the Angular components via `DrawerRemoteControl`, including advanced functionalities like loader integration.
-- Optional payload sending and receiving for enhanced component interaction.
+- Comprehensive `DrawerService` for advanced drawer management, including methods to manage drawer states.
-- Comprehensive `DrawerService` for advanced drawer management.
+- Featuring methods to interact with drawers programmatically, and enhance component interaction with optional payloads and loaders.

 ## Why